qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 an algorithm that can be run from any of the GUI components, like the toolbox or the graphical modeler.

-These lines are all calls to the ``@alg`` functions that help simplify the coding of the algorithm.
+These lines are all calls to the ``@alg`` decorator functions that help simplify the coding of the algorithm.

-The @alg function is used to define the name and location of the algorithm in the Toolbox.
+The @alg decorator is used to define the name and location of the algorithm in the Toolbox.
-The @alg.input function is used to define the inputs of the algorithm.
+The @alg.input decorator is used to define the inputs of the algorithm.
-The @alg.output function is used to define the outputs of the algorithm.
+The @alg.output decorator is used to define the outputs of the algorithm.

-Here is the list of input and output types types that are supported in processing and their corresponding alg decorator constants (:file:`algfactory.py` contains the complete list of alg constants).
+Here is the list of input and output types types that are supported in Processing and their corresponding alg decorator constants (:file:`algfactory.py` contains the complete list of alg constants).

 .. list-table:: Input and output types